2000Dobby/StatsExporter/README.md

   > + canFly: wether the player is allowed to fly (e.g. they are in creative mode)

  + Errors
- <br> e.g. Errors occur if the given path does not exist or a uuid is invalid
+ <br> Errors occur if the given path does not exist, a uuid is invalid, etc.
- <br> They hold following information:
+ <br> They hold the following information:
    > + timestamp: the current timestamp in the format yyyy-mm-dd hh:mm:ss
    > + status: a html code corresponding to the error (e.g. 404)
    > + error: the type of error that occured